appium/ruby_lib/readme.md

 1. Does `adb kill-server; adb devices` list an active Android device?
 2. Have you defined the proper env vars? `APP_PATH, APP_PACKAGE, APP_ACTIVITY, APP_WAIT_ACTIVITY`
-3. Are you running appium from source? `node server.js -V --fast-reset`
+3. Are you running appium from source? `node server.js`

 #### Documentation